Is an affordable small business website really what you need?

-“Building a website” and “building a website that WORKS” are two very different things.
+“Building a website” and “building a website that works” are two very different things.
 If your business website wasn’t built by someone who understands and thinks about online marketing, SEO, mobile devices, User Experience and so many other things… you may have saved some money only to lose business.

-3. Amazing – Yes, people will judge your website based on how it looks.
-The design of your site — the visual “WOW” factor when your site first loads on their computer or phone — needs to make a powerful first impression.
-And after that first impression, your site design needs to be easy to use and follow standard conventions to create a positive user experience (UX).
+Yes, people will judge your website based on how it looks.
+The design of your site — the visual wow! factor when your site first loads on their computer or phone — needs to make a powerful first impression.
+And after that first impression, your site design needs to follow standard conventions to create a positive user experience (UX).
 A mix of visually pleasing design elements that speak to your company’s brand plus intuitive site navigation equals website success.
 Ask yourself these questions:

 - Does your budget website include all the design elements that a professional designer thinks about?

 - Does your budget website say the right things to your site visitors — so they can make a decision and become customers quickly and confidently?